OpenZeppelin/defender-templates/defender/refill-tokens/README.md

 # Refill tokens template

-Takes some address that is being monitored for some particular token balance on scheduled time basis.
-If balance is below value defined as maximum, autotask will attempt to refill address with that token.
+Takes some address that is being monitored for some particular token balance on a scheduled time basis.
+If the balance is below a value defined as maximum, the Autotask will attempt to top-up the address with that token.

 ## Setting up
 1. Setup secrets in `../.secrets/dev.yml`